yanwainn/ADK_PPT/README.md

 ## ✨ Features

-- **🔍 PDF Content Extraction**: Automatically extracts key sections from PDF documents
+- **🔍 Document Content Extraction**: Automatically extracts key sections from PDF, TXT, and Markdown documents
 - **🤖 AI-Powered Analysis**: Uses GPT to identify the most important content for presentation slides
 - **🎨 Image Generation**: Creates relevant images for each slide using DALL-E 3
 - **🔄 Flexible API Support**: Works with both Azure OpenAI and direct OpenAI APIs